-V. RESULTS FRAMEWORK
+XI.
+RESULTS FRAMEWORK

-EXPECTED ELINE DATA COL LECTION METHODS & RISKS OUTPUTS OUTPUT INDICATORS DATA SOURCE Value Year Year 1 Output 1 Education facility reconstructed, with 1.1 No of technical designs in place for reconstruction Project reports and relevant technical/tender 0 2020 1 Official related reports from affected municipalities Official related reports from a strong emphasis on sustainability, inclusiveness, and environmental protection and quality of education environment improved.
-1.2 No of facility repaired or reconstructed 1.3 No of MoUs signed with targeted municipalities 1.4.
-Classrooms equipped with furniture documentation Education facility work/equipment delivery protocols signed by beneficiaries Official documentation and reports from target municipalities Equipment/goods delivery protocols signed by beneficiaries Memorandum of Understanding signed with targeted municipalities 1 6 central institutions Official related reports from the international community Project reports Coordination and complementarity with recovery assistance interventions delivered by governments and international community Central government is committed to collaborate in sharing information Target municipalities cooperate effectively and engage in all relevant project activities by providing relevant documentation Weather conditions are conducive of construction works No fully restricted measures due to COVID-19 pandemic situation will be undertaken by the
+EXPECTED BAS ELINE DATA COL LECTION METHODS & RISKS OUTPUTS OUTPUT INDICATORS DATA SOURCE Value Year Year 1 Output 1 Education facilities repaired and/or 1.1 No. of technical designs in place Project reports and relevant technical/tender documentation 0 2021 3 Official related reports from the municipality Official related reports from reconstructed, with a strong emphasis on sustainability, inclusiveness, and environmental 1.2 No. of facilities repaired and/or reconstructed Education facility work/equipment delivery protocols signed by 3 central institutions Official related reports from the international community Project reports protection and quality of education environment improved.
+1.3 No. of MoU signed with targeted municipalities beneficiaries Official documentation and reports from target municipalities Equipment/goods delivery protocols signed by beneficiaries Memorandum of Understanding 1 Coordination and complementarity with recovery assistance interventions delivered by governments and international community 1.4.
+No. of consultation meetings and place checks organized Equipment/goods delivery protocols signed by beneficiaries Memorandum of Equipment/goods delivery protocols signed by beneficiaries Memorandum of Understanding 6 Central government is committed to collaborate in sharing information The municipality of Durrës 1.5.
+No. of children/students benefiting from the project Memorandum of Understanding 1.6.
+No. of teachers benefiting from the project signed with targeted municipalities 50 of construction works No fully restricted measures due to COVID-19 pandemic situation will be undertaken by the government

-VI.
+XII.
 MONITORING AND EVALUATION